Muffler Men

 Last Visited: September 2008.

-Technically not a muffler man, this two-faced genie originally held a giant roll of carpet at Aladdin Carpet Cleaning in Los Angeles, California.
+Technically not a muffler man, this two-faced genie formerly held a giant roll of carpet at Aladdin Carpet Cleaning in Los Angeles, California.
 Now it holds up only the sky, in the parking lot of Cincinnati's American Sign Museum (tours by appointment only).

 Directions: 2515 Essex Place (at McMillan Street).